Knowledge base

 Refer to this other guide if you are looking for information about kMeet.

-Technologies employed by Infomaniak
+Technologies used by Infomaniak

 - Newer browsers support modern APIs that allow developers to access advanced features such as geolocation, camera, push notifications, etc.; Angular applications can integrate these features to offer richer and more interactive user experiences, but these features depend on browser support.